ochabloz/yapsme/README.md

 This is my attempt at emulating a PlayStation console.

-One of the long run goal would be to allow debugging, decompiling and memory watching
+One of the long run goal would be to allow debugging, decompiling and memory watching.
+But right now it is only capable of decoding 4 instruction...

 The **yaPSME** project started as a way to practice _Test Driven Development_ using cppUTest harness